-Prerequisite courses will be accepted as part of the applicant's bachelor's degree coursework if the applicant earned a grade of B or higher in each required prerequisite course.
+Prerequisite courses will be accepted as part of the applicant's bachelor's degree coursework if the applicant earned a grade of B [Quality Grade Points (QGP) of 3.0] or higher in each required prerequisite course.
 Prerequisite courses will only be accepted if successfully completed within the past 10 years of the date of application to the program.
 If the applicant did not complete the required prerequisites as part of their undergraduate program, courses may be taken as post-baccalaureate work.